randomsilo/modern-web/README.md

 The commands for creating the TodoList domain api are below.
 If you have cloned this application then the pieces should already be there.
-The commands below will only be useful if you are modifying LoyalGuard's functionality.
+The commands below will only be useful if you are modifying TodoList's functionality.
 The url, port, and other configuration entries can be changed in the BrashConfiguration.cs.

+This code might be different because it was built by hand.
+The files created were used to expand the brachcli to make vue files.

 Open two terminals:
 One for brashcli commands starting in the brashcli directory outside of the application.